ikko/sym/docs/paper/A_Principled_Framework.md

             * to_sym(obj: Any): A global alias for Symbol.from_object().
         * `SymbolNamespace` (`s`): A convenient singleton instance that allows for concise Symbol creation via attribute access (e.g., s.MyConcept is equivalent to Symbol("MyConcept")).
-        * `SymbolIndex`: A per-instance index (part of symbol.builtins.index) that allows each Symbol to maintain a private, weighted, and searchable collection of other Symbol references, often backed by balanced tree structures for efficient operations.
+        * `SymbolIndex`: A per-instance index (part of symb.builtins.index) that allows each Symbol to maintain a private, weighted, and searchable collection of other Symbol references, often backed by balanced tree structures for efficient operations.
-        * `ScheduledJob`, `Scheduler`: Components (part of symbol.core.schedule) for managing and executing tasks based on time-based triggers or cron expressions.
+        * `ScheduledJob`, `Scheduler`: Components (part of symb.core.schedule) for managing and executing tasks based on time-based triggers or cron expressions.

      4 Performance Characteristics

-     «symbol» is     designed  for efficiency,  particularly in scenarios involving dynamic graph construction and traversal.
+     «symb» is     designed  for efficiency,  particularly in scenarios involving dynamic graph construction and traversal.
 Its performance characteristics are largely dictated by its core design principles: